 Frequently Asked Questions

 - We sometimes solicit applications from students with particular interests or students at a particular level.
 If so, we will indicate this above.
-In general, however, any current or prospective Utah State University student from any academic department may apply.
+In general, however, any current or prospective Utah State University student from any academic department may apply, and sometimes we offer positions to high school students as well.
 Students of any background and origin are welcome, including international students, students at any USU campus, etc.

-- The fellowship is open to undergraduate, master’s, and doctoral students and can fund research projects spanning multiple years.
+- The fellowship is open to undergraduate, master’s, and doctoral students, and sometimes high school students, and it can fund research projects spanning multiple years.

 - We require that applicants have a grade point average of at least 3.0 on a 4.0 scale.
 We appreciate that personal hardship and other factors can influence grades, and that student performance can improve over time.
 We thus occasionally accept students whose cumulative GPA is less than 3.0 but whose GPA for recent classes is less than 3.0.